gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Lyubartsev1992">

 Lyubartsev, A. P., A. A. Martsinovski, S. V. Shevkunov, and P. N.
 Vorontsov-Velyaminov.
 1992.
-“New Approach to Monte Carlo Calculation of the Free Energy: Method of Expanded Ensembles.” *J. Chem.
+"New Approach to Monte Carlo Calculation of the Free Energy: Method of Expanded Ensembles." *J. Chem.
 Phys.* 96:
-1776–83.
+1776-83.

 .. raw:: html